reason44/Unseen-News/README.md

 # Unseen-news
-Unseen's Launcher news feed, updates to the text via github.
+Unseen's Launcher news feed, updates to the text.